Morgan-Li/Skin-Tracker/README.md

 ## Scheduled API Requests with EasyCron

 This application requires daily checks of the Fortnite item shop to track item availability.
-To automate this process, we've utilized EasyCron, a reliable online cron job service, to schedule and trigger API requests to our Netlify serverless functions at a specific time every day.
+While Netlify's serverless functions are good for handling backend tasks, they lack built-in scheduling capabilities (atleast for free).
+And so to automate this process, we've utilized EasyCron, an online cron job service, to schedule and trigger API requests to our Netlify serverless functions at a specific time every day.

 ## Running Locally